 The Presider offers a concluding Collect.

-Presider God the lover of all people, hear the prayers we offer you this day and grant that we may bless those who curse and do good to those who do evil; through Jesus Christ our Lord.
+Presider God the lover of all people, hear the prayers we offer you this day and grant that we may bless those who

+curse and do good to those who do evil; through Jesus Christ our Lord.
 Amen.

-The Presider continues CONFESSION OF SIN Presider Let us humbly confess our sins unto Almighty God.
+The Presider continues

+THE CONFESSION OF SIN

+Presider We pray also for the forgiveness of our sins.

-The people kneel as able.
-Silence may be kept.
+The people kneel.
+A moment of reflective silence is kept.

+Said by all

-All Most merciful God, we confess that we have sinned against thee in thought, word, and deed, by what we have done, and by what we have left undone.
-We have not loved thee with our whole heart; we have not loved our neighbors as ourselves.
+All Most merciful God,

+we confess that we have sinned against you

+in thought, word, and deed, by what we have done,

+and by what we have left undone.

+We have not loved you with our whole heart; we have not loved our neighbors as ourselves.
 We are truly sorry and we humbly repent.
-For the sake of thy Son Jesus Christ, have mercy on us and forgive us; that we may delight in thy will, and walk in thy ways and walk in thy ways, to the glory of thy Name.
+For the sake of your Son Jesus Christ, have mercy on us and forgive us; that we may delight in your will,

+and walk in your ways,

+to the glory of your Name.
 Amen.